-Separate applications are required for each degree and each application is reviewed independently.
-It is recommended that the student apply simultaneously to both of the dual degree programs.
+Separate applications are required for each degree, and each application is reviewed independently.
+It is recommended that the student apply simultaneously to both of the concurrent degree programs.
 The M.B.A./J.D. is best completed by attending one year in the law school, then attending the M.B.A. program after the first or second year, and finally returning to the law school to complete the third year.
-Students are not admitted from the law school after the third year.